Jersey Airport: Development after WWII

 The runway was lengthened several times over the years, reaching its current length of 5560 ft in 1976.
-The runway is 150 ft wide.
+It is 150 ft wide.
 Additional taxiways were added several years later to improve access to the one end of the runway.
-Due to its restricted length, in October 2007 Thomsonfly announced the removal of some services as it introduced the larger Boeing 737-800 to its fleet.
-Designated 09/27 in 1952, the runway was redesignated 08/26 in October 2014 due to a shift in the earth's magnetic poles.
+Due to its restricted length, in October 2007 Thomsonfly announced the removal of some services, as it introduced the larger Boeing 737-800 to its fleet.
+Designated 09/27 in 1952, the runway was redesignated 08/26 in October 2014 due to a shift in the Earth's magnetic poles.

-In March 2012, led by a Group Chief Executive, the successful completion of an integration programme with Jersey Harbours saw the creation of Ports of Jersey.
-The States of Jersey passed a business case in early-2015 and the companies were joined on 1 October 2015.
+In March 2012, led by a group chief executive, the successful completion of an integration programme with Jersey Harbours saw the creation of Ports of Jersey.
+The States of Jersey passed a business case in early 2015, and the companies were joined on 1 October 2015.

 There were approximately 47,000 aircraft movements and 1,600,000 passengers at the airport during 2016.

 Terminal

 The 1937 terminal was designed with a control tower between the arrivals and departures areas.
 The terminal was extended in 1976.
 A new departures terminal adjoining the existing terminal was opened in 1997.
-A new air traffic control tower was completed and opened in late-2010, and all major airport operations have been transferred to these new buildings.
+A new air traffic control tower was completed and opened in late 2010, and all major airport operations have been transferred to these new buildings.

-Work was intended to begin late-2011 to demolish the original airport building, constructed in 1937 and which contains large quantities of asbestos but work was never undertaken as the building was nominated as a protected historical building.
-On 17 March 2014 it was determined that the old terminal building would have to be demolished on grounds of aviation safety, but this was later reconsidered and in 2021 it was confirmed that the building would not be demolished.
+Work was intended to begin late 2011 to demolish the original airport building, constructed in 1937 and which contains large quantities of asbestos but work was never undertaken, as the building was nominated as a protected historical building.
+On 17 March 2014 it was determined that the old terminal building would have to be demolished on grounds of aviation safety, but this was later reconsidered, and in 2021 it was confirmed that the building would not be demolished.

 Jersey is part of the Common Travel Area, which means that there are limited identity card checks before boarding a flight to the UK or the Republic of Ireland.
-There would be full passport check when travelling to or from other countries, however.
+There are full passport checks when travelling to or from other countries, however.